MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6769.
 Fixed Income Securities.
 3 Credit Hours.

 MGT 6772.
-MOT II: Managing Resources of the Technological Firm.
+Managing Resources of the Technological Firm.
 3 Credit Hours.

-This course explores the competitive advantage manufacturing and service firms derive from effective management of their technology, workforce, materials, and information resources.
+This course explores the competitive advantage manufacturing and service firms derive from effective management of their technology, innovation, workforce, materials, and information resources as driven by uncertainty, global competition, and dynamic markets.
 Crosslisted with ISYE 6772.

 MGT 6780.
 Knowledge Management.
 3 Credit Hours.